MarioDelgadoSr/AddBlenderCustomPropertiesFromCSV/README.md

 # "object2","prop1",prop2,...
 #
 # Script will assign bpy.data.objects[objectName].data[propNameN] = propN
-#	* The quoted propNs will be treated as characters
+#	* The quoted propNs will be treated as strings
 #	* The un-quoted propNs will be converted to float.